<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 Intrinsically safe electronics receive their classification because they are low-power enough that they won't cause an explosion in the first place.

-What Are the Benefits of Intrinsically safe equipment?
+What Are the Benefits of Intrinsically Safe Equipment?

 Besides the inherent safety benefits of meeting intrinsically safe requirements for electronics, there are other upsides to consider when deciding what you need out of your product: